bsuareztiret/GildedRose/README.md

 ## Check the variable from the items

 I write three checks for each variables contain by the items object.
-I was not "realy" auhtorized to change this object so I prefer don't do that.
+I was not **_realy_** auhtorized to change this object so I prefer don't do that.

 ### CheckItemsName

-This function have to goal to find the "type" of the object.
+This function have to goal to find the **_type_** of the object.
 For now we:

-• The normal object
+- The normal object
-• The conjured one
+- The conjured one
-• The Aged Brie
+- The Aged Brie
-• Ticket for concert
+- Ticket for concert
-• The legendary object
+- The legendary object

 In the begining example the code compare all the name string of the diffeent object, so I do the same.